whoTookGroot/Project-Cafe-Catalog/README.md

 - Site user accounts

 ## FIXMEs
 - Link to 'About Us' section.
-Scrolled too down the top of page placing the header at the very top.
+Scrolled too far down from the top of page, placing the header at the very top.
 Section header is hidden by nav bar when this occurs.
 - Modify JS alert-margin height to retrieve navbar height.
 More general purpose var to be used with page anchors.